 Effectiveness — Evidence supporting the symptomatic effect of MAO B inhibitors for PD comes from a 2004 meta-analysis that examined data from 17 randomized trials involving 3525 patients .
 These individual trials compared MAO B inhibitors (predominately selegiline) with either levodopa or placebo (predominately placebo) in the treatment of early PD.
 Many of these trials were limited by short-term follow-up, poor reporting of results, and absence of quality of life data.
 With these limitations in mind, the following observations were made :

-●Data for clinical rating scales were available from six trials of selegiline; treatment with MAO B inhibitors was associated with significantly better total scores, motor scores, and activities of daily living scores on the UPDRS (table 1) at three months compared with controls.
+●Data for clinical rating scales were available from six trials of selegiline; treatment with MAO B inhibitors was associated with significantly better total scores, motor scores, and activities of daily living scores on the Unified Parkinson disease rating scale (UPDRS) (table 1) at three months compared with controls.

 ●Data on the need for levodopa were available from eight studies with a median follow-up of 13 months; treatment with MAO B inhibitors was associated with a delay in the need for additional levodopa compared with controls.

 ●Data on motor complications were available from five trials; treatment with MAO B inhibitors was associated with a modest reduction in the development of motor fluctuations compared with controls.
 However, MAO B treatment was not associated with a significant difference in the incidence of dyskinesia.